arangodb/python-arango/docs/client.rst

 Getting Started
 ---------------

-Here is a small code snippet showing how python-arango can be used to make API requests to an ArangoDB server:
+Here is an example showing how **python-arango** client can be used:

 .. code-block:: python